giellalt/giellalt.github.io/proof/spelling/divvunspell-suggestions.md

 ## Speller testing with divvunspell

 There's a prototype-level testing tool in the divvunspell directory.
-In order to use it, clone *divvunspell*  (see the [README](https://github.com/divvun/divvunspell/blob/main/README.md) file for details,  and use it like this (here with **sma** as an example).:
+In order to use it, clone *divvunspell*  (see the [README](https://github.com/divvun/divvunspell/blob/main/README.md) file for details.
+Note that you will need **rust** to use divvunspell.

+Use divvunspell like this (here with **sma** as an example).:

 ```
 accuracy -o support/accuracy-viewer/public/report.json typos.txt sma.zhfst